-And there is another worrisome security threat which could affect Iranian views on the need for nuclear weapons.
+In addition, there are further security issues, which could affect Iranian views on the need for nuclear weapons.
 Iran is a Shia Muslim state, Pakistan is a Sunni Muslim state.
-One has only to recall the high level of violence in Iraq a few years ago between Shias and Sunnis to understand how Iranians might have concerns about Pakistan.
+One has only to recall the high level of violence in Iraq a few years ago between Shia and Sunni to understand how Iranians might have concerns about Pakistan.
 Pakistan has an advanced nuclear arsenal.
 Pakistan has had interest in expanding extremist Sunni control in Afghanistan, Iran's neighbor, hence Pakistan's past strong support, which continues somewhat to the present, of the Taliban.
-Iran some years ago, in the late 1990s nearly invaded Afghanistan after the Taliban, during the Civil War, killed nine Iranian diplomats in its Consulate in the town of Mazur-i-Sharif (along with thousands of Shias civilians) in the north of the country.
+Iran some years ago, in the late 1990s nearly invaded Afghanistan after the Taliban, during the Afghan Civil War, killed nine Iranian diplomats in its Consulate in the town of Mazur-i-Sharif (along with thousands of Shias civilians) in the north of the country.
 If a radical Sunni regime ever took power in Islamabad and came into possession of Pakistan's nuclear arsenal, Iran would have a right to be fearful.
 After Pakistan's nuclear tests in 1998, Akbar Hashemi Rafsanjani, the former President and then current head of the Expediency Council said "This is a truly dangerous matter, and we must be concerned."